 How to be Successful at Job interviews?
 Hey everyone, I hope you are doing well.
-In today’s post, I am going to share a few tips on how to be successful in job interviews.
-Basically, how to get the job.
-Recently, I went to a career event where I was provided with advice on how to be successful at job Interviews.
+In today’s post, I will share a few tips on how to be successful in job interviews.
+Recently, I went to a career event where they provided me with advice on how to be successful at job Interviews.
 Mind you, this is just a guide for a successful interview.
-However, I found them so helpful, and I felt I should share with you guys.
+However, I found them so helpful, and I felt I should share them with you guys.

 How To Be Successful At Job Interviews?

 An Interview is a conversation between you and an employer.
 It is your chance to show an employer what you can do for the company and why they should hire you.

 - There are usually 2 -3 people on the interview panel.

 - They take about 30 – 45 minutes.

 - Typical Interviews structure includes – Introductions, Job Information, Interview Questions, Your Questions, and Wrap up.

 - If you are nervous, remember the interviewers will probably be scared too!

 - Find out all you can about the job and the company.
 Read the job information, look at the company website, or talk to someone who works there.
 This shows you’re interested in working there.

 - Have some answers prepared in advance.
 There are a few commonly used interview questions; for example, Tell me about yourself/your current job and your strengths and weaknesses.